-The data recorded varies by model, but commonly recorded information may include:
+The data recorded varies by model, but commonly recorded information may include the following.

 Beginning with 2011 model year vehicles, the National Highway Traffic Safety Administration (NHTSA) will require automakers to disclose the existence of the technology in owners' manuals.
 However, some privacy experts worry that the information could be accessed by anyone, and most motorists don't know the black boxes are installed in their vehicles.

 In Maine, state police used the information from a data recorder in reconstructing an accident involving Gov. John Baldacci's Chevrolet Suburban, which spun off an icy highway in February 2004.
 The existence of the data led to legislative action.
 For example, beginning in August 2006 in Maine, data recorded on automotive "black boxes" may not be downloaded without the owner's permission or court approval.